A simple universal property of Thom ring spectra: Colimits of lax functors

-\begin{thm}\mylabel{colimup} The $\cO$-algebra $M$ from \myref{lewis} is characterized by the following universal property: For any $\cO$-algebra $A$ in $\cD$ the space of $\cO$-algebra maps $\Map_{\Alg_{/\cO}(\cD)}(M, A)$ is homotopy equivalent to the space of lax $\cO$-monoidal lifts
+\begin{thm} The $\cO$-algebra $M$ from \Cref{lewis} is characterized by the following universal property: For any $\cO$-algebra $A$ in $\cD$ the space of $\cO$-algebra maps $\Map_{\Alg_{/\cO}(\cD)}(M, A)$ is homotopy equivalent to the space of lax $\cO$-monoidal lifts

 \end{thm}